Boeing 737 MAX victims' lawyers to subpoena Southwest, American airlines

-CHICAGO (Reuters) - Lawyers representing families of passengers killed in a Boeing 737 MAX crash in Ethiopia in March are set to issue subpoenas to Southwest Airlines (LUV.N) and American Airlines (AAL.O), the two biggest U.S. operators of the jet, according to documents seen by Reuters.
+CHICAGO (Reuters) - Lawyers representing families of passengers killed in a Boeing 737 MAX crash in Ethiopia in March are set to issue subpoenas to Southwest Airlines (LUV.N) and American Airlines (AAL.O), according to documents seen by Reuters.

-The subpoenas will be issued over the next couple of days, the lawyers separately told Reuters.
+The subpoenas will be issued to the two biggest U.S. operators of the jet over the next couple of days, the lawyers separately told Reuters.

 The lawyers want to know what Boeing Co (BA.N) promised potential airline customers about flight crew training and the 737 MAX certification process, and its communications with the two airlines following a Lion Air crash in Indonesia on Oct.
 29, 2018, and before the Ethiopian Airlines crash on March 10.